sukramb/ucp-extension-lto/README.md

 ## Authors

-This extension is authored by **Markus Bruckmann** ([Heartly Apps UG](https://www.heartly.io), Leipzig, Germany) as part of an open RFC contribution to the agentic commerce ecosystem.
+This extension is authored by **Markus Böhme** ([Heartly Apps](https://www.heartly.io), Leipzig, Germany) as part of an open RFC contribution to the agentic commerce ecosystem.

 Contributions and feedback are welcome from anyone in the agentic commerce, e-commerce protocol, or promotional infrastructure space.